How to revive your Christmas table decorations with pink

 What you need for pink Christmas table decorations

 You don’t need everything to be pink.
 Too much pink is too sugary.
 If you want to see pink gone horribly wrong, search ‘pink Christmas’ in Pinterest.
 On second thoughts, don’t.
 It will put you off.

 The key is to combine pink with stronger colours, rather than combining it with other pastels.

-Miranda makes pink work by using lots of green.
-She did this table centrepiece by using ivy, birch twigs and eucalyptus, all cut from either her garden or friends’ gardens.
+Miranda also makes pink work by using lots of green.
+She did these table decorations by using ivy, birch twigs and eucalyptus, all cut from either her garden or friends’ gardens.

 ‘Eucalyptus is great with pink,’ she says.
 If you have a eucalyptus tree, cut the fresh new sprouts at the base of the trunk as they’ll need tidying up anyway.
 If you don’t have access to a eucalyptus tree, you can buy eucalyptus at most florists’ shops.

 Miranda’s one floral purchase was pink peppercorns, which you can buy or order from a florist.

 Miranda has collected pretty vintage pink plates, but you could still lay a good pink Christmas table using white plates.
 Or you could just have pink side plates, as main plates will be covered in food.

 You can get pink candles fairly easily.
 We used Pink Bistro-style Candles from Amazon for the pale pink look.
 Miranda has collected pink tablecloths over the years.
 She buys very pale pinks, usually in linen or cotton.
 This is something you probably can’t order online – it’s important to see the tablecloth to make sure it’s a shade of pink you like.